ismail-yilmaz/Bobcat/README.md

 *For a full range of supported VT sequences, modes and control commands, see the [technical specifications document](https://github.com/ismail-yilmaz/Terminal/blob/master/Terminal/Specs.md) of TerminalCtrl.*

-- **Cross-Platform:** Bobcat can basically run on any OS that U++ can be compiled on: Linux, Windows, MacOS, and BSD.
+- **Cross-Platform Compatibility:** Bobcat runs seamlessly on any operating system that supports **U++ compilation**, including **Linux**, **Windows**, **MacOS**, and **BSD**.

-- **High Compatibility:** Recognizes and supports a wide range of terminal sequences (ESC, CSI, DCS, OSC, APC) sequences, ensuring high VT (DEC/ANSI) and xterm compatibility.
-(By default Bobcat emulates a DEC VT420 with various extensions)
+- **High Compatibility:** Recognizes and supports a wide range of terminal sequences (ESC, CSI, DCS, OSC, APC), ensuring **VT (DEC/ANSI)** and **xterm** compatibility.
+By default, Bobcat emulates a **DEC VT420** terminal with various extensions, providing reliable performance across diverse environments.

-- **Image Support:** Supports both legacy (sixel) and modern image formats (png, jpg, bmp, tiff) for inline image display, and recognizes sixel, iterm2 & jexer protocols.
+- **Image Support:** Displays images inline with support for both legacy (**Sixel**) and modern formats (**PNG, JPG, BMP, TIFF**).
+Compatible with sixel, iTerm2, and Jexer protocols for maximum versatility.

-- **OSC Extensions:** Implements newer OSC extensions, including hyperlinks, clipboard manipulation protocol, etc.
+- **OSC Extensions:** Implements advanced **OSC (Operating System Command)** extensions, including **hyperlinks**, **clipboard manipulation**, and more, bringing modern functionality to your terminal.

-- **Annotations:** Supports plain and rich text annotations, both programatically and via user input.
+- **Annotations:** Supports **plain** and **rich text annotations**, which can be added programmatically or via user input, enhancing workflow documentation.

-- **Versatile Copy/Paste:** Supports copy/paste/drag-and-drop operations on texts, links, and inline-images.
+- **Versatile Copy/Paste:** Facilitates **copy, paste, and drag-and-drop** operations for text, links, and even inline images, making interaction seamless and intuitive.

-- **Multiple Profiles:** Supports multiple terminal and color profiles.
+- **Multiple Profiles:** Allows users to create and manage **multiple terminal and color profiles**, adapting to varied tasks and environments effortlessly.

-- **Configurable UI:** Offers a configurable user interface, allowing for a bare-bone terminal or fully-fledged GUI.
+- **Configurable UI:** Customize Bobcat’s interface to suit your needs—opt for a minimal bare-bones terminal or a **fully-featured GUI**.

-- **Stacked Interface:** Uses a stacked interface to reduce UI clutter, including a terminal manager called Navigator to navigate between open/stacked terminals.
+- **Stacked Interface:** Reduces UI clutter with a **stacked interface**, including a **Navigator** terminal manager for easy navigation between open terminals.

-- **Simple Configuration:** Uses a simple JSON format for configuration files.
+- **Simple Configuration:** Uses a straightforward **JSON format** for configuration files, ensuring quick setup and easy management.

-- **Multiple Pty Support on Windows:** Each profile can use ConPty or WinPty (via a runtime switch) on Windows.
-WinPty backend is statically linked and *does not* require msys2 or cygwin environments but can be also used with them.
+- **Multiple Pty Support on Windows:** Supports **ConPty** and **WinPty** backends on Windows, with a runtime switch for flexibility.
+The **WinPty backend** is statically linked, eliminating the need for external environments like **msys2** or **cygwin**, while remaining compatible with them if desired.

-- **Mouse Events:** Supports mouse events for almost all protocols.
+- **Mouse Events:** Fully supports mouse events across nearly all protocols, enhancing interactivity and enabling seamless navigation.

-- **Configurable Keys:** Supports configurable keyboard shortcuts for a personalized experience.
+- **Configurable Keys:** Allows users to define custom keyboard shortcuts, providing a personalized and efficient terminal experience.

-- **Emoji Support:** Can display color emojis (depending on the font).
+- **Emoji Support:** Displays color emojis, bringing modern visual expression to your terminal (font-dependent).

-- **Colorful Experience:** Supports 16, 256, and 24-Bit colors, xterm's dynamic colors feature, and even recognizes CMY and CMYK color spec formats.
+- **Colorful Experience:** Supports 16, 256, and 24-bit colors, along with xterm's dynamic color features.
+Additionally, Bobcat recognizes advanced color specifications like CMY and CMYK, offering a vivid and versatile visual environment.

-- **Powerful search engine:** Bobcat has a powerful search & highlight engine called `Finder`.
-It can do case sensitive/insensitive and regexp based searchs in both visible page and scrollaback buffer.
-It can navigate the found strings in both directions.
-Furthermore, it has a [harvester](#bobcat-finder-harvester) that lets the user harvest the found text in regexp search mode and export them as a `csv` files.
-So, for example if you need to search for url patterns in the terminal's buffer, you can simply pass your url regexp pattern to `Finder` and let it "reap" and export the matched patterns to a file.
-Wait, there is more!
-While doing this, `Finder` can keep the horizontal order intact; namely it can "map" the found strings as/is.
-This can come in handy, say, if you need to reap a table, or an output that has a certain line pattern.
+- **Powerful Search Engine:** Bobcat features a robust and versatile search and highlight engine called **Finder**, designed to streamline text navigation and data extraction.
+Finder supports both **case-sensitive** and **case-insensitive** searches, as well as **regular expression (regexp)** based queries, operating seamlessly across the visible page and the scrollback buffer.
+Users can easily navigate through the found strings in either direction, ensuring swift and precise access to relevant information.
+But that’s not all—Finder includes a powerful **Harvester** mode.
+This functionality allows users to extract (or "reap") matched text when using regexp search, exporting the results into a **CSV file** for further analysis or use.
+For instance, if you need to find URL patterns in the terminal’s buffer, simply provide your regexp pattern to Finder, and it will harvest and export the matched URLs effortlessly.
+Finder also offers an advanced feature to **maintain horizontal order** during harvesting.
+This means the extracted strings are "mapped" exactly as they appear in the original context, preserving their positional integrity.
+This capability is especially useful for extracting structured data, such as tables or outputs with consistent line patterns.

-- **Linkify anything:** Bobcat has a module called `Linkifier` that let's you convert any text into clickable hyperlinks, using a regexp pattern match.
-Each terminal profile can have its own linkifier configuration and each can scan for more than one pattern.
+- **Linkify Anything: Bobcat Linkifier**: Bobcat includes a powerful feature called **Linkifier**, which allows you to transform any text into clickable hyperlinks using customizable **regular expression (regexp)** patterns.
+With this module, you can dynamically linkify specific text, making it interactive and more functional.
+Each terminal profile in Bobcat can have its own **unique Linkifier configuration**, enabling tailored setups for different workflows or contexts.
+Moreover, a single profile can be configured to scan for **multiple patterns** simultaneously, offering unparalleled flexibility and efficiency in managing links.
+Whether you’re working with log files, code outputs, or other textual data, Linkifier ensures that relevant information becomes instantly accessible with a simple click, streamlining navigation and productivity.

-- **Smart text selection:** Bobcat let's user configure their own text (word) selection pattern(s).
-Once again, the setting is per-profile and multiple patterns can be defined at once.
+- **Smart Text Selection: Customizable Patterns**: Bobcat empowers users with **Smart Text Selection**, allowing complete control over how text is selected.
+Users can define their own **custom selection patterns** to match specific words, phrases, or structures using **regular expressions**.
+This feature is fully **profile-specific**, enabling different terminal profiles to have tailored selection rules for various tasks or environments.
+Additionally, Bobcat supports defining **multiple patterns simultaneously**, ensuring seamless adaptability to diverse text formats or workflows.
+With Smart Text Selection, navigating and highlighting the exact text you need becomes faster, smarter, and perfectly suited to your unique requirements.

-- **Performance:** Reasonably fast and less memory-hungry.
+- **Web Support: Access Anywhere**: Bobcat offers **experimental web support**, enabling it to run on any modern web browser with **HTML5** and **Canvas** support.
+Deploy Bobcat on your server, and you can access it remotely from anywhere—no local installation required.

-- **Web support:** Bobcat can run on any web browser that has HTML5 and canvas support, remotely.
-Deploy it on your server, access it anywhere! (**!!!
-EXPERIMENTAL !!!**)
+- **Headless UI Support:** Bobcat also features **experimental Headless UI support**, allowing it to be compiled to run on an **SDL2-GL backend**.
+This eliminates the need for a full desktop environment, making it an excellent choice for minimal setups or resource-constrained systems.

-- **Headless UI support** Bobcat can be compiled to run on SDL2-GL backend, without requiring a fully-fledged desktop environment. (**!!!
-EXPERIMENTAL !!!**)
+**Note:** Both features are experimental, so try them out and explore their potential!

 - **Can run doom!**